 As a dream symbol, mountains are seen both as perils and opportunities for growth.
 With their sheer presence, it suggests to us the challenge of overcoming them, depending on our current phase in life.
 Whether spiritual, emotional, psychological or material, seeing mountains in your dreams is often a staple sign of the challenges that await.

 Dreaming of people often signifies a lot of things.
 In general, it suggests our relational abilities, whether it is with ourselves or with others.
 As such, it is difficult to give an accurate description of people, especially when there can be various roles that we play within a particular society.

 With that, we’re better off interpreting this section based on the concept of archetypes.
 As these functions carry specific imagery with them, paying close attention to the symbolism usually does the trick.
-For instance, we can take into account the wise old man or the great mother archetype, depending on if it represents the anima or animus.
+For instance, we can take into account the wise old man or the great mother archetype, depending on if it represents the anima and animus.
 Furthermore, other images which involve persons such as pirates can also be related to this.